Family and Critical Response Specialist|

 Who are we?

 At WorkSafeBC, we're dedicated to promoting safe and healthy workplaces across B.C.
 We partner with workers and employers to save lives and prevent injury, disease, and disability.
-When work-related injuries or diseases do occur, we provide compensation, and support injured workers in their recovery, rehabilitation, and safe return to work.
-We also work diligently to sustain our workers' compensation system today and for future generations.
-We're honoured to serve the almost 2.3 million workers and 235,000 registered employers in our province.
+When work-related injuries or diseases occur, we provide compensation, and support injured workers in their recovery, rehabilitation, and safe return to work.
+We also work diligently to sustain our workers compensation system for today and future generations.
+We're honoured to serve the 2.3 million workers and 231,000 registered employers in our province.

 What's it like to work at WorkSafeBC?